-Yes, this quaint food trailer in East Austin has all the classic mainstays: brisket, ribs, pulled pork and such, but it takes barbecue to another level with its specials — such as the Brisket Frito Pie with chili, cheddar and escabeche — and its gourmet sides, including lemon poppy seed cole slaw, ranch-style beans and jalapeno cheese grits.
+Yes, the quaint Micklethwait Craft Meats food trailer in East Austin has all the classic mainstays: brisket, ribs, pulled pork and such, but it takes barbecue to another level with its specials — such as the Brisket Frito Pie with chili, cheddar and escabeche — and its gourmet sides, including lemon poppy seed cole slaw, ranch-style beans and jalapeno cheese grits.
 If you still have room, don’t pass up the decadent house-made desserts (we’re talking oatmeal cream pie, buttermilk pie and moon pie).

 Switch Po' Boy.
 Courtesy of The Switch.

-Day Trip Idea: BBQ Hot Spots in Texas Hill Country
+Day Trip Destination: BBQ Hot Spots in Texas Hill Country

 Austin might be the epicenter of all-things-barbecue, but we’d be remiss without letting you in on some secret hidden gems in nearby Hill Country.
 Take a jaunt over to Kruez Market in Lockhart (a town officially known as the Barbecue Capital of Texas), City Market in Luling or the iconic Salt Lick BBQ in Driftwood for a taste of small-town charm and authentic Texas barbecue.

 Craving more?
 Check out a complete list of Austin restaurants.